EpistasisLab/regens/paper/paper.md

 locations with higher recombination rates, as well as well as by GAMETE's objective of simulating data quickly.
-REGENS relies on bed-reader, a spinoff of PySnpTools's core .bed file code [@source:8], to optimally read uniformly re-sampled rows from plink bed files as 8 bit integers and then write the 8 bit integer simulated autosomal genotypes into new bed files.
+REGENS relies on bed-reader, a spinoff of PySnpTools's core .bed file code [@source:8], to optimally read re-sampled rows from plink bed files as 8 bit integers and then write the 8 bit integer simulated autosomal genotypes into new bed files.
 REGENS also relies on the 1000 genomes project's whole genomes from 26 distinct sub-populations [@source:9],